Jake Winebaum: Other activities and awards

 Winebaum serves on the board of directors of Vision to Learn and the Wood Island Life Saving Station and was Founding Chairman of Seven Arrows Elementary School.

 Jake was named E&Y's 2018 Technology Entrepreneur of the Year in Los Angeles.
 Jake's expertise and contributions to the Internet industry have been recognized by the Los Angeles Venture Association which inducted him into its Hall of Fame in 2010, Time magazine, which awarded him a place in the Top 50 Cyber Elite, and Wired Magazine, which named him one of the Wired 25.

-Family and leisure
+Personal life

-Winebaum remains a competitive athlete in endurance cycling and running events and Masters ski racing.
+Winebaum participates in endurance cycling and running events and Masters ski racing.
 He has competed in the Leadville 100, Transalp Challenge mountain bike races, Tour Transalp, and Everest Challenge road bike races multiple times, and placed 6th in the 2008 National Masters Ski Championships.
 In 1986, he married Cindy Weston, daughter of G.I.
 Joe inventor Stanley Weston; they have 2 children.